modern-influence-of-ancient-warriors

 Warriors knew that brilliance required rest.
 Recovery practices included:

-- Massage and oil rubs: Greek and Roman athletes used olive oil to soothe muscles; Indian warriors had specialized treatments with herbal oils.
+- Massage and oil rubs: Greek and Roman athletes used olive oil infused with herbs like rosemary or lavender to soothe muscles; Indian warriors had specialized Ayurvedic treatments with sesame oil and medicinal pastes.

-- Bathing and hot springs: Roman legionaries built bathhouses at every fort, combining hot and cold plunges for circulation and muscle relaxation.
+- Bathing and hot springs: Roman legionaries built bathhouses (thermae) at every fort, combining hot, warm, and cold plunges to improve circulation, flush lactic acid, and promote mental relaxation.
+The Japanese samurai used onsen (hot springs).

-- Sleep and rest days: Most armies had one day per week for rest—the Romans had Saturnalia periods and religious festivals that limited training.
-Over-training was recognized as detrimental.
+- Sleep and rest days: Most armies had one day per week for rest—the Romans had nundinae (market days) and religious festivals that limited training.
+Over-training was recognized as detrimental, a concept modern sports science confirms.

 Legacy for Modern Fitness

 The warrior approach to fitness transcends time.
-Modern training systems owe much to these ancient methods.
+Modern training systems and sports science owe much to these ancient methods—often rediscovering principles that were practiced thousands of years ago.
 Principles that remain valid include:

 Functional, Compound Movements

-Exercises like squats, deadlifts, presses, and carries form the core of many strength programs today—mirroring the heavy lifting and carrying done by warriors.
-Research confirms that compound movements improve overall athleticism more than isolation exercises.
+Exercises like squats, deadlifts, presses, carries, and pull-ups form the core of many strength programs today—mirroring the heavy lifting and carrying done by warriors.
+Research confirms that compound movements improve overall athleticism, hormone response, and injury resistance more efficiently than isolation exercises.
+The Spartan and Roman emphasis on carrying heavy loads is echoed in modern "loaded carries" like farmer's walks and yoke carries.

 High-Intensity Interval Training (HIIT)